expressjs/expressjs.com/_includes/api/en/5x/res-sendStatus.md

 <h3 id='res.sendStatus'>res.sendStatus(statusCode)</h3>

-Sets the response HTTP status code to `statusCode` and send its string representation as the response body.
+Sets the response HTTP status code to `statusCode` and sends its string representation as the response body.

 ```js
 res.sendStatus(200) // equivalent to res.status(200).send('OK')